abehmiel/tceq_downloader/README.md

 - Download the .xlsx file near the top of the page to the working directory

-- Use the command line to run main.py with the name of that file as the argument
+- Use the command line to run main.py with arguments:

+`python main.py --input-filename="sample.xlsx" --output-filename="out.csv" --sleep-time=10`